coala/coala/docs/Developers/Writing_Native_Bears.rst

 A Hello World Bear
 ------------------

-Below is the code given for a simple bear that sends a debug message for each file:
+Below is the code is given for a simple bear that sends a debug message for each file:

 .. code:: python